sonwright/Pi-Photobooth/README.md

 7) Uses a kill button to stop the Photobooth since it runs full screen

-## Licence
+## License

-Unless otherwise specified, everything in this repository is covered by the following licence:
+Unless otherwise specified, everything in this repository is covered by the following license:

 [![Creative Commons License](http://i.creativecommons.org/l/by-sa/4.0/88x31.png)](http://creativecommons.org/licenses/by-sa/4.0/)